Search

 Take a photo of your seller and suggest they do the same: a simple trick to strengthen the relationship from the moment the real estate mandate is signed.

-📸 How to make an impression on the seller after taking the mandate
+📸 How to make a lasting impression on the seller after the mandate has been signed

-A simple and powerful trick to create a lasting bond between agent and owner
+A simple yet powerful tip for creating a lasting bond between agent and owner

 🏠 The mandate is signed… but the relationship is only just beginning

-In the daily life of a real estate agent, appointments to start a mandate follow one after the other.
-We visit, we photograph, we discuss, we sign... then we move on to the next one.
-Yet, this moment is much more than a formality: it is often the only physical meeting between the professional and their seller client.
+In the daily life of a real estate agent, listing appointments come one after another.
+Viewings, photos taken, discussions, signings… then on to the next.
+Yet, this moment is much more than a formality: it is often the only face-to-face meeting between the professional and their seller client.

-This initial contact crystallizes trust, commitment, and the perception of seriousness.
-But once the mandate is signed, the property is added to the portfolio, and the ad is published, the human connection fades.
-The seller becomes a name in a file, a number in a software program, a line among 30 or 40 other properties.
+This initial contact solidifies trust, commitment, and the perception of seriousness.
+But once the mandate is signed, the property added to the portfolio, and the advertisement published, the human connection disappears.
+The seller becomes a name in a file, a number in a software program, one line among 30 or 40 other properties.

-And when the phone rings two months later, the negotiator struggles to remember what was said, the atmosphere, the reactions, the salesperson's personality.
-This vagueness harms the quality of the relationship, the responsiveness, and the relevance of the responses.
+And when the phone rings two months later, the negotiator struggles to remember what was said, the atmosphere, the reactions, or the seller's personality.
+This vagueness harms the quality of the relationship, responsiveness, and the relevance of the answers.

-So how can you ensure this meeting leaves a lasting impression?
-How can you stay in the seller's mind, and above all, how can you instantly reconnect with your file when they call?
+So how can we ensure this meeting leaves a lasting impression?
+How can we stay top of mind with the seller, and most importantly, how can we instantly reconnect with their case when they call?

 The answer lies in a trick as simple as it is effective: the photo.
 A photo of the seller taken by the negotiator, and a photo of the negotiator taken by the seller.
-A double recognition, a visual connection, a shared memory.
+Double recognition, a visual link, a shared memory.

-🔍 The classic mandate route – efficient but impersonal
+🔍 The classic path of the mandate – efficient but impersonal

-• The negotiator goes on site, tours the property, and takes photos of the accommodation.
+• The negotiator goes to the site, tours the property, and takes photos of the accommodation.

-• He talks with the owner and gathers the necessary information.
+• He talks with the owner, gathers the necessary information.

-• The mandate is signed on site or sent by electronic signature.
+• The mandate is signed on site or sent for electronic signature.

-• Back at the office, he writes the ad and publishes it on real estate portals.
+• Back at the office, he writes the advertisement and publishes it on real estate portals.

-• He saves the seller's contact details in his software or phone.
+• He saves the seller's details in his software or phone.

-And then?
+And then what?
 Nothing.
 The human connection dissolves into the processes.
-The seller becomes “mandate no. 1234,” and the negotiator moves on to the next one.
+The salesperson becomes a “mandate no. 1234”, and the negotiator moves on to the next one.

-This approach is effective, but it lacks an essential dimension: personalization.
-In a profession where trust is key, where recommendations are precious, where human relationships make all the difference, this coldness is a hindrance.
+This approach is effective, but it lacks a crucial element: personalization.
+In a profession where trust is key, where recommendations are invaluable, and where human connection makes all the difference, this impersonality is a hindrance.

 🧠 The problem – a relationship that fades too quickly

-In most cases, the negotiator won't see the seller again for several weeks, or even months.
+In most cases, the negotiator will not see their seller again for several weeks, or even several months.
 And sometimes, never.
-Exchanges take place over the phone or by email, faceless and emotionless.
+Communication takes place by phone or email, faceless, emotionless.

 Result :